-Walden University, an accredited institution with online degree programs, has been serving the higher education needs of adult learners for 45 years.
-Today, more than 47,800 students from all 50 U.S. states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.
+Walden University, an accredited institution with online degree programs, has been serving the higher education needs of adult learners for nearly 50 years.
+Today, more than 47,800 students from across the U.S. and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.

 Explore Walden University's online public health degree programs and specialized certification programs that fit your career goals.
 Earn your degree in a convenient, flexible format that fits your life and schedule.

 *World Health Organization (WHO).
 Trade, Foreign Policy, Diplomacy, and Health.
 Public Health at http://www.who.int/trade/glossary/story076/en/.